Le Richelain and Roussillon

 Yes!
 The new bus network will improve east-west service.
 We’re planning to better align our services with those of the Réseau de transport de Longueuil (RTL) in order to facilitate travel between regions.
 The new REM terminals will be privileged areas for transfers between the two networks.

 The preliminary estimated travel times to the REM are as follows:*

 ||± 15 min

 ||± 35 min

 To see the REM travel times, click on the station you’ll be using:

 *This is a preliminary estimate based on current data regarding anticipated traffic conditions.
 These estimates are valid for periods of traffic congestion (pre-pandemic), during morning rush hour.

-The last departures from Brossard bus terminal are scheduled at 1:10 a.m. on weekdays and 1:03 a.m. on Saturdays and Sundays.
-From Panama bus terminal, the last departure will be 1:22 a.m. on weekdays and 1:30 a.m. on Saturdays and Sundays.
+The last departures from Panama bus terminal are scheduled at 1:22 a.m. on weekdays and 1:30 a.m. on Saturdays and Sundays.
+From Brossard bus terminal, the last departures are scheduled at 6:20p.m. on weekdays only (no service during weekends).

 Trip planners (Chrono, Transit, Google) will be available one month before the new network opens.

-Yes, Candiac Station will be served by three bus routes: the current T36 and T37 taxi routes have been modified slightly and service will be provided by minibus (routes 146 and 147).
-We’ve also added a new connecting route at Candiac Station for the town of Saint-Philippe (route 135).
+Yes, Candiac Station will be served by two bus routes: the current T36 and T37 taxi routes have been modified slightly and service will be provided by minibus (routes 146 and 147).
+We’ve also added a new connecting route on reservation at Candiac station for the town of Saint-Philippe (route 135).